vishruthdevan/portfolio/content/about.md

 ShowBreadCrumbs: false
 ---

 I'm Vishruth.

 I live in New York.
+I used to live in Coonoor.

 I am doing my master's in Computer Science at [Columbia University](https://www.columbia.edu/).
 I did my bachelor's at [VIT, Vellore](https://vit.ac.in/).